Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Connectivity / retimers for AI accelerator interconnect.

-Verdict — Watch: Real catalyst, real growth, real moat.
-The multiple is the issue.
-Wait for a 30%+ pullback.
+Verdict — Watch: Real catalyst, real growth, real moat — but priced for perfection.
+Wait for a 30%+ pullback before sizing meaningfully.

 Credo Technology (CRDO)